gmkarl/todo/README.md

   - [ ] how do existing structures do it?
   - [ ] what attenuation properties provided by high conductivity of brass?
   - [ ] what materials will work for 200dB walls?
-- [ ] page 194 of hamming’s architectural guide specifies vents shielded up to 34 ghz.
-This is the kind of approach I am looking for; review it.
-- [ ] finish backup of old drive data, remember my annex is in there!
-- [Z] get prescription flouride
 - [ ] follow up neurologist dartmouth hitchcock; include question re white matter
       note: katie found local neurologist
-- [ ] schedule next port flush; missed last one but was redundant
-- [ ] pick up flouride @ serio's
-- [ ] grocery shopping
 - [ ] get a new dentist
 - [ ] get a new eye doctor
 - [ ] update log to note which items done each day & include katie's items
-- [ ] check xloem's posted bounties; ask bountysource to ensure they are in search results
-- [ ] buy truck
-- [ ] update trailer sticker
 - [ ] visit mill180
 - [ ] visit artsy place katie found
 - [ ] visit makerspace to the south